momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Corrupt HDR Cubemaps

-Some maps like surf_cannonball have corrupted HDR cubemaps.
+Some maps have corrupted HDR cubemaps.
 The cause of this issue is unknown and there are no known ways to fix this without decompiling and recompiling the map.

 ![Corrupt Cubemaps](/images/map_porting/corrupt_cubemaps.png)